 Dr. Eve Eisenschmidt, Haapsalu College, Tallinn University, Estonia

-Professor Brian Hudson, Karlstad University, Sweden/University of Sussex, England (Past Chair, 2010-14)
+Professor Brian Hudson, Karlstad University, Sweden/University of Sussex, UK (Past Chair, 2010-14)

 Dr. Erika Löfström, University of Helsinki, Finland